-Plank Pose Yoga Quick Facts
+Plank Pose Basics

-Meaning: Phalaka- “plank” “board” or “bench” and asana- “posture”
+Meaning | Phalaka- “plank” “board” or “bench” and asana- “posture” |

-Other Names: Hover exercise, front plank, Plank Pose, Phalakasana, Kumbhakasana, Santolasana.
+Other Names | Hover exercise, front plank, Plank Pose, Phalakasana, Kumbhakasana, Santolasana. |

 Breath Retention Hold in Plank Pose –

-Plank Pose Preparatory Poses
+Preparatory Poses

-How to do Plank Yoga Pose
+Steps to do Plank Yoga Pose

 Step 1